Updated March 2018

 Petroleum Coke Production

-- In 2016, coke inventories reached 106 million tonnes, up 8 million tonnes from 2015.
-As can be seen in Figure S3.9 [Tableau], inventories remained constant from 1998 to 2000 due to higher on-site use of coke by the upgraders; however, this has been followed by a trend of rising stockpile inventories related to increased SCO production at upgraders.
+- In 2017, coke inventories reached an estimated 114 million tonnes, up 8 million tonnes from 2016.
+As shown in Figure S3.6 [Tableau], inventories remained constant from 1998 to 2000 due to higher on-site use of coke by the upgraders; however, this has been followed by a trend of rising stockpile inventories related to increased SCO production at upgraders.

-- Approximately 90 per cent of coke produced at oil sands mines is stored in pits; most operators intend to eventually use the stockpiled coke in reclamation processes.
+- About 90 per cent of coke produced at oil sands mines is stored in pits; most operators intend to eventually use the stockpiled coke in reclamation processes.

 Oil sands petroleum coke, also referred to as “pet coke” or just “coke,” is a by-product of upgrading and is mostly stockpiled in Alberta.
 It is high in sulphur but has lower ash content than conventional crude oil petroleum coke.
-Suncor, Syncrude, and CNRL operate oil sands mines near Fort McMurray that use upgrading processes that produce coke; Nexen produced limited amounts of coke from its OrCrude gasification process at its Long Lake facility; Shell relies exclusively on hydrocracking technology, which does not produce coke as a by-product.
-Statistics of coke inventories reported in ST39: Alberta Mineable Oil Sands Plant Statistics show increases in the total closing inventories per year, as illustrated in Figure S3.9 [Tableau].
+Suncor, Syncrude, and CNRL operate oil sands mines near Fort McMurray that use upgrading processes that produce coke; Nexen historically produced limited amounts of coke from its OrCrude gasification process at its Long Lake facility, but it did not produce any in 2017 due to its suspended operation.
+Shell relies exclusively on hydrocracking technology, which does not produce coke as a by-product.
+Statistics of coke inventories reported in ST39: Alberta Mineable Oil Sands Plant Statistics show increases in the total closing inventories per year, as illustrated in Figure S3.6 [Tableau].